autobrr/autobrr.com/docs/filters/actions.md

 ### Radarr, Sonarr and Lidarr

-Autobrr have full support to send diretly to the arr suite of services.
+Autobrr supports the ability to push directly to the `*arr` suite of services.

 Could be useful to do some basic filtering before sending.